 - Add the butter and oil to a large oven-safe skillet and heat it over medium-high heat.
 Once the butter melts, place the salmon skin-side-down and pan-sear for 2-3 minutes per side (depending on thickness), then set aside.When flipping the salmon, it's best to gently lift one corner first.
 If it releases easily, it's ready to flip.
 Otherwise, leave it for a little longer.

-- Cook the fish for further 2-3 minutes, regularly spooning the sauce over the salmon to thoroughly glaze it.Simmer it for longer if you want the sauce to reduce and thicken slightly into a glaze.
+- Cook the salmon further for 2-3 minutes and regularly spoon the sauce over it to thoroughly glaze it.Simmer it for longer if you want the sauce to reduce and thicken slightly into a glaze.

 - Transfer the pan to the oven and broil for about 5 minutes, basting the sauce over the salmon often until it caramelizes and is lightly charred.
 Enjoy!Optionally garnish with sliced green onions, sesame seeds, and/or sliced lemons.